 There a lot of options, you can check them man iftop.

-Systems keep an ARP lookup table where they store info about what IP addresses are associated with what MAC addresses.
-When trying to send a packet to an IP address, the system will first check this table to see if it already knows the MAC address.
-If there is a value cached, ARP is not used.
+Systems keep a table about what IP addresses are associated with what MAC addresses, this table is called ARP lookup table.
+If you try to connect to an IP address, the system will check this table first to see if it already knows the MAC address.
+If there is a cached value, ARP table is not used.

 By default, arp command shows the hostnames, you can show IP addresses instead like this: